Marines with 1/4 conduct a FSCX while participating in SLTE 2-24

-U.S. Marine Corps 1st Battalion, 4th Marine Regiment, 1st Marine Division, operate radio communication equipment during an Integrated Training Exercise as part of Service Level Training Exercise 2-24 at Marine Corps Air-Ground Combat Center, Twentynine Palms, California, Jan.
+U.S. Marine Corps 1st Battalion, 4th Marine Regiment, 1st Marine Division, operates radio communications equipment during an Integrated Training Exercise as part of Service Level Training Exercise 2-24 at Marine Corps Air-Ground Combat Center, Twentynine Palms, California, Jan.
 24, 2024.
 The purpose of ITX is to create a challenging, realistic, training environment that produces combat-ready forces capable of operating as an integrated Marine Air-Ground Task Force and to prepare units for their role in the MAGTF Warfighting Exercise.
-(U.S. Marine Corps video by Lance Cpl.
+(U.S. Marine Corps Video by Lance Cpl.
 Connor Webb)

 |Date Taken: